Scotch Whisky Explained: 5 Regions, Rules,Types

 The Five Types of Scotch

-5. Blended Scotch — malt + grain whisky blended for balance and consistency: Chivas Regal, Johnnie Walker, Ballantine's.
-Around 90% of all Scotch sold on Earth is blended — the style that carried whisky to the world.
+5. Blended Scotch: malt plus grain whisky blended for balance and consistency: Chivas Regal, Johnnie Walker, Ballantine's.
+Around 90% of all Scotch sold on Earth is blended: the style that carried whisky to the world.

 Casks: The Quiet Region